Territory of the Islamic State: Society

-Terror
+Human rights

 The condition of human rights in the territory controlled by the Islamic State is considered to be among the worst in the world.
 In the areas they controlled the Islamic State would commit several genocides against local ethnic groups between 2014 and 2017.
 The Yazidi genocide was characterized by massacres, genocidal rape, and forced conversions to Islam.
-The Yazidis are a Kurdish-speaking people who are indigenous to Kurdistan who practice Yazidism, a monotheistic Iranian ethnoreligion derived from the Indo-Iranian tradition. the Iraqi Turkmen genocide began when IS captured Iraqi Turkmen lands in 2014 and it continued until IS lost all of their land in Iraq.
+The Yazidis are a Kurdish-speaking people who are indigenous to Kurdistan who practice Yazidism, a monotheistic Iranian ethnoreligion derived from the Indo-Iranian tradition.
+IS fighters also have enslaved women and children, often for sexual slavery. the Iraqi Turkmen genocide began when IS captured Iraqi Turkmen lands in 2014 and it continued until IS lost all of their land in Iraq.
 In 2017, IS's persecution of Iraqi Turkmen was officially recognized as a genocide by the Parliament of Iraq, and in 2018, the sexual slavery of Iraqi Turkmen girls and women was recognized by the United Nations.

 The Islamic State would persecute Christians in its territory in ways which involves the systematic mass murder.
 Persecution of Christian minorities climaxed following the Syrian civil war and later by its spillover but has since intensified further.
 Christians have been subjected to massacres, forced conversions, rape, sexual slavery, and the systematic destruction of their historical sites, churches and other places of worship.